You do not have to have an account or join Facebook to view the photos.

 The ILR Board of Directors has defined ILR Membership and benefits to be:

 A member is someone who has paid the fee for the membership period during which a course or special event is scheduled to occur.
 Only members may register for courses.
 Non-members may register for special events but must pay a non-member fee (an extra 50% surcharge) in addition to the event fee charged to members.
 Membership periods – 2 per year: Jan.
 1–June 30; July 1–Dec.
 31. This definition of ILR membership was approved at the March 10, 2009 Board meeting.
 If an event occurs between semesters and before registration for the ensuing semester, member status shall be based on the person’s status in the preceding semester.

 The membership fee allows you to take as many courses as you wish.
 Additional fees may be charged for travel, materials, etc. according to course requirements; additional fees are mentioned above the course descriptions in the course listing.

-Membership cancellations and Special Event cancellations must be made through the Lifelong Learning office and are charged a 25% administrative fee.
+Membership cancellations and Special Event cancellations must be made through the ILR office and are charged a 25% administrative fee.
 Important, please note: There will be no refunds given for membership or Special Event cancellations made within two weeks of the start date of the membership term or Special Event.